 - Colors: Black and Gold

-The cost of classes for out-of-state students for one academic year* is about $20,000 for undergraduate and $25,000 for graduate students.
+The cost of tuition for out-of-state students for one academic year* is about $21,500 for undergraduate and $25,700 for graduate students.
+More specific information can be found here, and detailed proof of funding information for international graduate students can be found here.

 In general, new students who have English proficiency and maintain steady and successful progress towards their degree will need 4 years to earn a bachelor’s degree, 2-3 years to earn a master’s degree, and 5 or more years to complete a doctoral (PhD) degree.